How to Identify and Overcome False Humility

 reasons for faking humility | what is false humility | false humility vs true humility

-Embrace your abilities, strengths, and weaknesses, celebrate your wins, and recognize your unique place in the world.
+Embrace your abilities, strengths, and weaknesses, celebrate your wins, and recognize your unique place.

 Similarly, it does not mean you see yourself as meek, weak, submissive, insecure, or unworthy compared to others.
-In fact, humility is celebrated as a strength, not a weakness, in some cultures and religions, such as Christianity.
+Humility is celebrated as a strength, not a weakness, in some cultures and religions, such as Christianity.

 2. Practice self-acceptance

-Embrace your abilities, strengths, and weaknesses, celebrate your wins, and recognize your unique place in the world.
+Embrace your abilities, strengths, and weaknesses, celebrate your wins, and recognize your unique place.
 These mini-steps help you to love yourself more.

-When you truly accept who you are, you won’t feel as insecure as before.
+You won’t feel as insecure as before when you truly accept who you are.
 You will no longer minimize your personality to fit in or make others feel better about themselves.

 3. Show yourself compassion

-It is possible to exercise humility without forgetting yourself in the process by way of self-compassion.
+It is possible to exercise humility without forgetting yourself in the process through self-compassion.
 Self-compassion means loving and applying the same good treatment you give to others to yourself.

 This translates to being kind and non-judgmental of yourself when you fall short of expectations.

-For example, not judging yourself using harsh criticism or denying your own needs to seem humble to others.
-Learn to encourage and reassure your own self when things go wrong.
+For example, do not judge yourself using harsh criticism or denying your own needs to seem humble to others.
+Learn to encourage and reassure yourself when things go wrong.

 Treating yourself to a steady flow of compassion is also a way to keep self-love strong.